samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 So, if you've made it this far, take a break, stretch your shoulders and let's get started with the actual website building.

-**If you get stuck at any point, come back here and read again carefully.
+**If you get stuck at any point during the process, come back here and read again carefully.
 Leave a comment below if you still can't figure something out.** We're going to do this together!

 Cool?
 Okay, time to disco.